mozilla/blurts-server/README.md

 When enough translations have been commited, you should merge `localization` into `main`, or back into your feature branch if it's not yet merged to `main`.
 Note it's unlikely to have 100% of locales translated.
 You might discuss with stakeholders which locales are priority.

+**Important:** Do not use "Squash" or "Rebase" to merge `localization` into `main` or vice versa.
+Doing so creates new commit hashes and the branches will appear out of sync.

 TODO: auto-sync `localization` with `main`

 ## Deployment